-The immune system is a complex array of organs, cells and proteins that provide resistance to pathogens (bacterium, viruses, parasites, yeasts) and toxins to preserve the integrity of the body.
+The immune system is a complex array of organs, cells, and proteins that provide resistance to pathogens (bacterium, viruses, parasites, yeasts) and toxins to preserve the integrity of the body.

-If a cold or flu is stopping you from performing at your best, we can recommend herbal or nutritional formulations with antiviral, anti-inflammatory and decongestant to help get you back on track.
+If a cold or flu is stopping you from performing at your best, we can recommend herbal or nutritional formulations with antiviral, anti-inflammatory, and decongestant to help get you back on track.
 Try our cold & flu survival package to prevent and shorten the duration of cold or flu, with a full set of instructions.
 We will even include a 15-minute free phone consultation with each kit sold.
 Only available to Australia clients contact us to order a cold & flu survival package.

-The Immune System relies on Gut health
+The Immune System relies on the gut microbiome

 The immune system has to know the difference between your cells and invading cells or chemicals before it can protect you.
 The active immune system makes specific antibodies and uses cells to attack invading microbes directly.
 Your innate immunity is your natural inborn resistance and includes the skin and all mucous membranes. it includes white blood cells and various substances in the blood and body fluids. ref 1, ref 2.